Jennie Chua: Early life and education

-Jennie Chua was born in Batam, Indonesia and raised in the Tanglin area of Singapore.
+Chua was born in Batam, Indonesia and raised in the Tanglin area of Singapore.
 She is the oldest of 12 children.
 Her father, Chua Kok Kuan, was a wealthy businessman who sold cloves and nutmeg, but lost his business when she was 10.

 Chua was educated at Singapore Chinese Girls' School and started working as a teenager, as a typist and tutor.
-After completing her A Level at Anglo-Chinese School, she was awarded a scholarship to attend the University of Singapore (now the National University of Singapore), where she dropped out after a year.
-After school, she worked as a teacher.
+After completing her A-levels at Anglo-Chinese School, she was awarded a scholarship to attend the Nanyang University, where she dropped out after a year to work as a teacher at St. Margaret's School.